-Polyps are growths from the inner wall of the uterus into the uterine cavity.
+A uterine polyp is a growth from the inner wall of the uterus into the uterine cavity.
 Polyps can be benign (non-cancerous), pre-cancerous or cancerous.
-They are more common in women who are peri-menopausal or menopausal, but can happen in younger women as well.
+They are more common in women who are peri-menopausal or menopausal but can happen in younger women as well.

 What causes a uterine polyp?

 There are two factors that influence the growth of polyps: